wix-incubator/wix-gruntfile/README.md

 ## Installation

-No installtion needed in case you scaffold using `yo wix-angular`
+No installation needed in case you scaffold using `yo wix-angular`

 Otherwise - `npm install --save-dev wix-gruntfile`